-The project was initiated by the National Museum and its co-patrons the late Michael Ball AO and the Hon Michael Kirby AC CMG.
+The project was initiated by the National Museum and its co-patrons, the late Michael Ball AO and the Hon Michael Kirby AC CMG.

 An initial list of 100 defining moments was compiled by Museum staff in consultation with an advisory panel of leading historians.
 Suggestions for more defining moments have poured in.
-From these suggestions, we have created your list of defining moments.
+From these suggestions, we created your list of defining moments.
 Our Defining Moments timeline includes the initial list and suggested moments.

 Thanks to Professor Judith Brett, Professor Rae Frances, Professor Bill Gammage, Dr John Hirst, Dr Jackie Huggins, Professor Marilyn Lake and Professor John Maynard for their help compiling the initial list.